HisRoyalRedness/HackerCalc/README.md

   * ~~Implement casting to/from data types~~
    * ~~Full implementation of cast from UnlimitedIntegerType to LimitedIntegerType~~
      * Casting to a specific bitwidth and sign?
-* Remove old code
-* Put licence headers and footers on all source code
 * Find a more accurate way to do power and root
 * Remember left shift and right shift on integers is limited by number of bits.
 Negative shifts aren't intuitive.
 Maybe block negative shifts?
 Shifts on BigIntegers are limited to 16 bits
 * Make sure left and right shifts make sense for the bitwidth of the LimitedIntegerTypes